tatsuyafujisaki/android-playground/markdown/adb-emulator.md

 ## How to record a WebM
 Replace `.mp4` with `.webm` in the example above.

-## How to record a WebM or an animated GIF
+## How to record a WebM or an animated GIF on the Android Emulator
 ```shell
 # Start
 adb emu screenrecord start ~/Desktop/output.webm